 - Make your property less appealing to raccoons by sealing trash containers, storing all pet food indoors, and trimming back tree branches that overhang your roof.

 Preventing raccoons from getting into your attic in the first place is ideal.
 It helps you avoid the stress of removing them and cleaning up after.
 It’s a good idea to hire a wildlife expert to thoroughly inspect your attic so you can reinforce weak points and keep the raccoons out.
+Keeping surveillance on the surrounding areas of your home will help you see any vulnerable, hard-to-see, spots once your attic is clear.

 What Should You Do if You Have Raccoons In Your Attic?